WorldCocoa/devtools/README.md

 devtools
 ========

-A repository to help with the developer workflow, testing, and building images
+A repository to help with the developer workflow, testing, and building images for the GlobAllomeTree project

 This repository contains all the other required GlobAllomeTree repositories as submodules